squirrelphp/entities/README.md

 Recommendations on how to use this library
 ------------------------------------------

-The following recommendations are slightly opinionated ways of using this library - you don't have to use the library this way:
+- If you use Symfony, be sure to install and use [squirrelphp/entities-bundle](https://github.com/squirrelphp/entities-bundle), which builds upon this library and autoconfigures almost everything for you

-- Make your entity objects read-only / immutable, by defining all properties as private and never changing them, and only offer methods to get data, no setters and no keeping track of changes
+- Make your entity objects read-only / immutable, by defining all properties as private with only getters, or using `public readonly` with PHP 8.1+
-- Create a distinct class for every use-case in your application which changes something in your application, for example `OrderCreateHandler` or `UserPasswordChangeHandler`, and have one public method to execute that class
-- Put all these classes in their own directory, like `ChangeHandler`, and make sure you only ever use the `RepositoryWriteable` classes within such a directory, to avoid unintential changes
-- If the change is not super simple, create an action object (usually just a simple value object with public properties) for each handler, like `OrderCreateAction`, and make sure that object can be validated and then passed to the change handler
-- You can put those action objects in a directory like `ChangeAction`, or put them in the same directory as the change handlers
 - Only use the generated builder repositories to access and change your entities, and use `Transaction::withRepositories` for transactions
 - Only use multi repository queries when it is a conscious decision and there are no good alternatives
-- Use [squirrelphp/entities-bundle](https://github.com/squirrelphp/entities-bundle) and Symfony, which autoconfigures almost everything for you
+- Separate read and write operations in your application to make it clear where data is changed and where it is only retrieved